WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 33. What is a cluster in Node.js?

 - A **cluster** allows Node.js to utilize multiple cores of a machine by creating child processes that share the same server port.

+## 34. How to manage sessions in Node.js?

+- Sessions in Node.js can be managed using the **express-session** module , which stores the session data on the server.